-You can start checking on the status of your return within 24 hours after we have received your e-filed tax return or 4 weeks after you mail a paper tax return.
+You can start checking on the status of your return within 24 hours after we have received your electronically filed tax return or 4 weeks after you mail a paper tax return.

 What is happening when Where’s My Refund? shows the status of my refund is: Return Received?

-This means the IRS has your tax return and is processing it.
-Your personalized refund date will be available as soon as the IRS finishes processing your return and confirms that your refund has been approved.
-Most refunds are issued in less than 21 days.
+This means we have your tax return and are processing it.
+Your personalized refund date will be available as soon as we finish processing your return and confirm that your refund has been approved.
+We issue most refunds in less than 21 days.

 How long will it take for my status to change from “Return Received” to Refund Approved?

 Sometimes your status may change from “Return Received” to “Refund Approved” in just a few days, but it could take longer and a date will not be provided until your refund has been approved.
 However, if Where’s My Refund? shows the status of your refund is: Return Received we have received your tax return and we are processing it.

 Does Where’s My Refund always display my refund status with the tracker showing three steps?

 No. In some cases the tracker graphic will not be shown if your return is being reviewed prior to step two: “Refund Approved,” and instead an explanation or instructions will be provided depending on the situation.
 This can happen even if you previously checked Where’s My Refund and it showed the status as “Return Received” along with the tracker.
 In these cases be assured that we have your tax return and we are processing it.
 Please follow the directions provided by Where’s My Refund.
 Otherwise if we need more information we will contact you – usually by mail.
 If we send you a letter about your return, please follow the instructions in the letter as soon as possible.

 Will ordering a transcript help you determine when you’ll get your refund?